Quinn Cook: Zhejiang Lions (2022–2023)

 On September 21, 2022, Cook signed with the Sacramento Kings.
 He was waived on October 13.

 On November 8, 2022, Cook signed with the Zhejiang Lions of the Chinese Basketball Association (CBA).
 On December 14, he scored a CBA career-high 54 points in just 29 minutes of action against the Shandong Heroes.
 Cook was released on January 11, 2023.

 Gigantes de Carolina (2024)

 On March 20, 2024, Cook signed with the Gigantes de Carolina of the Baloncesto Superior Nacional.

 Cangrejeros de Santurce (2024)

 On April 19, 2024, Cook was acquired by the Cangrejeros de Santurce of the Baloncesto Superior Nacional after being let go by Carolina.
 However, he left the team on May 3.

 In June 2024, Cook signed with the Taiwan Mustangs of The Asian Tournament.
 He reunited with former Lakers teammates Dwight Howard and DeMarcus Cousins.

 Al-Ula (2024)

 On July 12, 2024, Cook signed with Al-Ula of the Saudi Basketball League (SBL).

-Fujian Sturgeons (2025–present)
+Fujian Sturgeons (2025)

 On March 4, 2025, Cook signed with the Fujian Sturgeons of the Chinese Basketball Association.